clarkbw/jest-webextension-mock/README.md

 }
 ```

+### Use setup file

-Alternatively you can create a setup file.
+Alternatively you can create a new setup file and require this module.

 `__setups__/chrome.js`
 ```js